VirgilSecurity/awesome-virgil/README.md

 <a href="https://virgilsecurity.com"><img src="images/VirgilLogo.png"></a>

 [Virgil Security](https://virgilsecurity.com) is a stack of security libraries and all the necessary infrastructure to enable seamless, end-to-end encryption for any application, platform or device.
-In a few simple steps you can encrypt communication, securely store data, provide passwordless login, and ensure data integrity.

 Our libraries allow developers to get up and running with Virgil API quickly and add full end-to-end security to their existing digital solutions to become HIPAA and GDPR compliant and more.